brookisme/dfgen/README.md

 >>> gen.size
 183

-# You can also fetch the rows with specific tags
+# You can fetch the rows with specific tags
 >>> gen.dataframe_with_tags('blow_down','cultivation').size
 32
 >>> gen.dataframe_with_tags('blow_down','cultivation').head(2)